-The government’s new Energy Price Guarantee will keep bills below the levels we were expecting – but how much will we pay?
+The government’s new Energy Price Guarantee will keep bills below the levels we were expecting – but how much could we pay?

 We were all fearing what the winter months would bring in terms of energy bills, so what is the government’s new Energy Price Guarantee likely to mean?